sanas12/A4-MeetApp/README.md

 test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events

+#Description
+Meet is an application showing upcoming events in a selected city.
+It is a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
+The application uses the Google Calendar API to fetch upcoming events.

 # Feature 1: Filter Events By City
 *User Story 1: As a user, I should be able to see upcoming events from all cities when I haven't searched for a specific city.*
 *User Story 2: As a user, I should be able to see a list of suggestions when I search for a city.*